namyaila/namyaila.github.io/about.md

 ### important to me

 Disparity in access to fundamental rights (i.e. education, healthcare) frustrates and also motives me; obviously, I believe that educaiton and healthcare are fundamental rights.
-I like to tutor, especially for low-income children, and I enjoy working with young girls with subjects in the TEM (technology, engineering, mathematics) part of S(science)TEM.
+I like to work with young kids and help them with the TEM of STEM (mostly, especially, for kids that don't otherwise have access to focused attention).
 When I (hopefully) earn my MD, I intend to use it along with my background in mathematics and health economics to help people that nobody else will.

 ### athletic history